robcarver17/pysystemtrade/DONE_TO_DO.md

 ## Version 0.50.0

-Done loads of work but forgotten to update the version number or this file So let's reward ourselves with a 0.20 version bump Done loads of documentation for production
+(Done loads of work but forgotten to update the version number or this file.
+So let's reward ourselves with a 0.20 version bump.
+The following list is almost certainly incomplete...)
+Done loads of documentation for production
 Added position limits
 Removed broker base classes as redundant